An introduction to outplacement

 What is outplacement?
 It’s specialist support that helps people move on after redundancy and find a new job more quickly and easily.

-But there isn’t a difference in the type of specialist support they provide.
+It is sometimes called career transition support.
+But there isn’t a difference in the type of specialist support provided.
 It helps someone move on to their next employment opportunity after they have lost their job as a result of redundancy.

 Outplacement is a key part of a best practice redundancy process.
 Many organisations also recognise it as an integral part of the employee value proposition.